RoboSense-LiDAR/rs_driver/doc/howto/19_about_splitting_frame.md

 Number these packets from 1.
 Take M1 as an example,  the numbers are `1`~`630`.

-What left for `rs_driver` to do, is split packets by the numbers.
+What left for `rs_driver` to do, is to split packets by the numbers.

 ### 19.3.1 Packet Loss and Out of Order